Skip to content

 Richard Rumelt, Good Strategy Bad Strategy

 The guiding policy sets out your decisions around where to play, without defining exactly what should be done.
-Furthermore, it sets guardrails that direct and constrain action in certain directions in order to provide a focus for your team.
+Furthermore, it sets guardrails that direct and constrain action to keep your team focused.
 Strategy is about choice and deciding where to play, and so your team should be able to clearly articulate the reasoning behind these choices and trade-offs.

 We are yet to find a marketing team with a shortage of ideas.
-Your marketing strategy provides a guardrail for execution and direction for your team in terms of what to work on and why.
-At any point in time, your team should be able to explain why they're working on what they're working on, and why they're spending time on that as opposed to anything else.
+Your marketing strategy tells your team what to work on and why.
+At any point in time, your team should be able to explain why they’re working on what they’re working on, and why they’re spending time on that as opposed to anything else.

 Every marketing team has to make these tradeoffs.
 If you’re not talking about trade-offs, it’s not a marketing strategy discussion.